LeeConroy1977/nc-news-backend-project/README.md

 To connect to the relevant database:

-- In .env.development, insert the code PGDATABASE=<database>
+- In .env.development, insert the code PGDATABASE=
-- In .env.test, insert the code PGDATABASE=<database>\_test
+- In .env.test, insert the code PGDATABASE=

-Here's our logo (hover to see the title text):